Helix Platform Consent

 You must be 18 or older to use the Helix Platform.
 You must also live in the US.
 You can also find more details about Helix and the Helix Platform here:

 - DNA Products: Products and services that use portions of your DNA.
-They are featured on the Helix Platform.
+They are offered on the Helix Platform.

-- Genetic Information: Your sequenced DNA and interpretation of the data.
-We derive it from your saliva sample and store it for you to use with DNA Products.
+- Genetic Information: Your sequenced or uploaded DNA and any interpretation of the data.
+We derive your sequenced DNA from your saliva sample.
+We store your Genetic Information for you to use with DNA Products.

 - Helix: Us!
 When you see the words “we,” “us,” or “our,” we’re talking about Helix.

-- Helix Insights: Insights about you provided by Helix based on your DNA.
+- Helix Insights: Insights about you provided by Helix based on Helix’s interpretations of your DNA.
+Helix Insights may be available to you through DNA Products offered by Helix or Partners.

-- Helix Platform: The Helix Store plus the process we use to collect, sequence, and store your Genetic Information.
+- Helix Platform: The Helix Store plus the processes we use to collect, sequence, interpret, store, and share (with your consent) your Genetic Information.

 - Helix Store: Where we feature DNA Products.